 - Strengthening population health

 Requests must meet the eligibility requirements.
 Once selected, the study must receive approval from the CMS Privacy Board.
-Applicants may submit project narratives to HEResearch@CMS.HHS.GOV by June 16th, 2018 for consideration.
+Requests for project narratives for the July 2018 period has been closed.

 Awards for 2016-2019: